 Exercising may seem like a challenge when you have trouble breathing from COPD.
-Yet, regular physical activity can actually strengthen your respiratory muscles, improve your circulation, facilitate more efficient oxygen use, and decrease your COPD symptoms, according to the Cleveland Clinic.
+However, regular physical activity can actually strengthen your respiratory muscles, improve your circulation, facilitate more efficient oxygen use, and decrease your COPD symptoms.

 - Cardiovascular exercise involves steady aerobic activity that uses large muscle groups and strengthens your heart and lungs.
 This type of exercise improves your body’s ability to use oxygen.
 Over time, you’ll experience decreased heart rate and blood pressure and your heart won’t need to work as hard during physical activities, which will improve your breathing.